typedb/typedb-docs/0001-typedb/02-dev/04-write.md

 <div class="note">
 [Note]
-You can insert a relation with some roles missing a role player, but that represents an incomplete data state (as existence of a relation suggest existence of its role players) and there needs to be at least one role player in an inserted relation.
+We can insert a relation with some roles missing a role player, but that represents an incomplete data state (as existence of a relation suggest existence of its role players) and there needs to be at least one role player in an inserted relation.
 </div>